10. S3 classes#

 }

-Now, calling print automatically dispatches the control flow to the above method:
+Calling print automatically dispatches the control flow to this method:

 print(x)